 In conjunction with MONUMENTS NOW, the Park’s Broadway Billboard above the main entrance features artist Nona Faustine’s photographic renderings of contested American monuments – probing at the power and integrity of these symbolic icons.

-In Praise of Famous Men No More by Nona Faustine.
+Nona Faustine, In Praise of Famous Men No More, 2020, Image by Scott Lynch.

 July – October, 2020

 Artists participating in the ‘MONUMENTS NOW’ exhibition activate their works with virtual program freely accessible to the public online.

 As part of the ‘MONUMENTS NOW‘ exhibition, Socrates’ Lead Educator, Douglas Paulson, has designed a program, “Let’s Talk,” to facilitate safely socially-distant conversations on the most urgent topics of the current moment.